dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/2-solving-inequalities.md

 ### Expressing the answers on the number line

 {{% mn range fig %}}
-{{% img loc="sidenote" src="courses/jpn-maths-1/numbers-and-expressions/ineq-range-def1.png" %}}{{% img loc="sidenote" src="courses/jpn-maths-1/numbers-and-expressions/ineq-range-def2.png" %}}{{% img loc="sidenote" src="courses/jpn-maths-1/numbers-and-expressions/ineq-range-def3.png" %}}Diagrams of the possible values of $x$.
+{{% img-raw loc="sidenote" src="courses/jpn-maths-1/numbers-and-expressions/ineq-range-def1.png" %}}{{% img-raw loc="sidenote" src="courses/jpn-maths-1/numbers-and-expressions/ineq-range-def2.png" %}}{{% img-raw loc="sidenote" src="courses/jpn-maths-1/numbers-and-expressions/ineq-range-def3.png" %}}Diagrams of the possible values of $x$.
 Click to enlarge.
 {{% /mn %}}

 We can also draw the range on the number line.
 The trick is, we use filled circles ($\bullet$) when you want to include the value and use empty circles ($\circ$) to exclude that value.
 For example, the inequality $$ x\le -\frac{1}{2} $$ needs a filled circle at $x=-\dfrac{1}{2}$, and the inequality $$ x\lt 2 $$ needs an empty circle at $x=2$.